 If such empirical models have such a limited validity, why are they constructed?
 The main reason is that they increase understanding of the situation modelled, either numerically or in the form of a principle.
 Thus, in the case of the exponential law, it becomes clear that if family size remains fixed, and the population is growing, then it will ultimately get ridiculously large.
 The model will also give some indication of the time scale on which this increase occurs.
 If it takes thousands of years, it is no problem; if it is a hundred years, then policies are needed to slow the growth.
 Thus, these models can make limited numerical predictions.

 However, there is also a principle.
-The only way to stop a population growing exponentially is to reduce family size!
+The only way to stop a population from growing exponentially is to reduce family size!
 Even if no numbers can be predicted, some strategy can now be tried that effectively reduces family size.
 Perhaps different strategies can be built into the model and results compared.

 The church growth models are this type of empirical model.
-They makes no claim to being fundamental laws of the universe.
+They make no claim to being fundamental laws of the universe.
 Neither do they make any attempt to predict human behaviour, let alone God’s influence on the growth of his church.
 All they say is that given certain assumptions, then a certain type of growth follows.
 These assumptions nearly always reduce down to saying “given God continues to act in the same way”, or “people continue to act in the same way”.
 No attempt is made to model how God’s ways might change, such as when he might pour out his Spirit on the church.
 Such a model would make God subject to cause and effect and dependent on his own creation rather than the sovereign and totally self-sufficient God he has revealed himself to be.

 Empirical models have for many years had a certain amount of success in modelling complex social situations, provided one realises they are not fundamental laws and that the models are very limited in their area of application.
 The advantage of such models are: